 The beaches near Canggu and Echo Beach are a bit rough for swimming, but surfers flock to them.
 Their proximity to Tanah Lot Temple and its excellent market is a drawcard.

 Touristy Seminyak also has a good beach.
-Sun lounges line the beach during the day and bars at night.
+Sun lounges line the beach during the day and bars line it at night.

 If I had to nominate my ‘top of the list’ beach, it would be Pasir Putih near Candi Dasa.
 We’d been coming to this beach for years before we realised tourists dub it White Sands Beach.
 It’s fabulous.
-There is no accommodation on the beach, so it’s quite undeveloped.
+There’s no accommodation on the beach, but there are a few homestays further back.
 The road down to the beach is heavily potholed; access is by foot or motor bike.

 Plenty of great warungs line the beach; of course the seafood is abundant and the bintangs are cold.
 Just need a simple beach bungalow to complete the perfect picture.